Our Tree Protection Bylaw [PDF - 214 KB] regulates the cutting, removal or damaging of trees and sets requirements for replacing Protected trees.

 - Any tree with evidence of use by raptors, ospreys or herons.

-- Trees listed under a Tree or Natural State Covenant.
+Trees may also have other forms of protection if registered on the Land Title under a Tree or Natural State Covenant.